LLC Cost in Ohio | How Much Does It Cost to Start an LLC

 Franchise Tax or Annual LLC Tax

-Some states require LLCs to pay an annual franchise or LLC tax, separate from the Biennial report filing fee.
+Some states require LLCs to pay an annual franchise or LLC tax, separate from the Biennial Report filing fee.
 Franchise tax, or annual tax, is a fee imposed by Ohio on businesses, including LLCs and Ohio Corporations, for the privilege of operating within their jurisdiction.
 This tax is separate from income taxes and is usually based on factors such as the company’s net worth, assets, capital, or a fixed dollar amount, depending on the Ohio’s specific tax regulations.

 Ohio LLC Taxes To Be Paid